Services / Team Performance

 The answer is almost never a team-building exercise.
 Those address the symptom and leave the structure intact.
 The friction returns because the structure that created it was never touched.

-Team Performance work begins with diagnosing where the structural gaps live.
+Team Performance work closes specific structural gaps.
 The Authority Void.
 The Loyalty Tax each member is paying.
 The unspoken hierarchy that operates alongside the official one.
-Once those are named, the work can hold.
+Once those are named and resolved, the work can hold.

 When This Work Is Needed